Wallaceburg: The Baldoon mystery

 The Baldoon Mystery is one of Ontario's greatest haunting stories, handed down by word of mouth.
-The strange events of this case are alleged to have occurred between 1829 and 1840, within a few kilometers of Wallaceburg, Ontario.
+The strange events of this case are alleged to have occurred between 1829 and 1840, within a few kilometres of Wallaceburg, Ontario.

 Industrial history

 The town's first major industry was the lumber trade.
 It was highly successful during the mid- to late 19th century.
 The most notable business that developed during this era was the Wallaceburg Cooperage Company.
 It was opened by David Alexander Gordon and his uncle Captain James Steinhoff in 1887.
 By the end of the 19th century it was difficult to make large profits off of a declining hardwood supply.
 Industrialists needed to find other business ideas to sustain the local economy.

 When historians think of Wallaceburg they often remember its three major modern industries: glass, brass, and sugar.
 In 1894 the Sydenham Glass Company began.
 The glassmaking industry in Wallaceburg lasted over 100 years.
 The factory closed in 1999.
 This left approximately 1000 workers unemployed.

-Another notable industry was the Canadian and Dominion Sugar Company.
-It was opened in 1901.
+Another notable industry was the Dominion Sugar Company.
+It was opened in 1901, and merged in 1930 with another company.
 The company was known for producing raw sugar from sugar beets.
-It closed in 1960.
+The business in Wallaceburg closed in 1960.

 The Wallaceburg Brass Company was the third staple industry.
 It opened in 1905 and was famous for creating brass faucets and plumbing supplies.
 The company later merged with Kindred industries, founded by Robbert Hartog, and was known thereafter as known as Waltec.
 The factory stopped manufacturing in Wallaceburg as late as 2006.

 The Lee rifle prototype

 In 1878, James Paris Lee (1832–1904) and his brother John perfected a rifle with a box magazine in Wallaceburg.
 This rifle later became an antecedent to the famous Lee–Enfield rifle.
-A well trained gunman could fire approximately 15-30 shots a minute.
+A well-trained person could fire approximately 15 to 30 shots a minute.
 The prototype was tested successfully in Wallaceburg and is currently housed at the Wallaceburg and District Museum.